-The MHLW shall collect information on food-safety problems from the governments of the exporting countries in cooperation with related ministries in order to ensure safety of imported foods and publish major cases on its website (hereinafter simply referred to as "the website").
+The MHLW shall collect information on food-safety problems from the governments of the exporting countries in cooperation with related ministries in order to ensure safety of imported foods and publish major cases on the website.
 When it finds that foods violating the Act may be imported into Japan, it shall check the status of their importation into Japan.
 If such foods are being or actually have been imported, the MHLW shall ask the quarantine stations and/or prefectures concerned to investigate their distribution and inventories in Japan and instruct the importer(s) to inspect and recall them if necessary.
 The MHLW shall also instruct the quarantine stations to reinforce inspection of those foods and publish the progress of countermeasures.